RistoAarnioToivanen/adaptive-sleep-support-ecosystem/README.md

 The novelty of the system lies in the combination of:

 - externally applied, non-invasive stimulation,
-- absence of direct user-attached physiological sensors within the stimulation device,
+- absence of physiological sensors attached to the user as part of the stimulation device,
 - separation between stimulation, measurement, and analysis,
 - reliance on outcome-based optimization rather than real-time biofeedback,
 - gradual, bounded parameter adaptation over time.